EgeKutay/Egetify/App_Project_Prompt_Template.md

 ## 1. What I'm building

-## A personal, non-commercial music streaming app (Android) for Android that uses YouTube as its music source.
+## A personal, non-commercial music streaming app (Android) that uses YouTube as its music source.
 I can search, play, create playlists, and get recommendations.
 For my use only

 ## 2. Core features